G-PORTAL/gpcore-cli/README.md

 commands to it.
 The result is printed to stdout.
 You can use the standard SSH command (ssh) to connect through it, but it is not that convenient.

+### Using different environments

+It is possible to use the CLI with different GPCORE environments, like staging or development.
+For that, you can set the API base URL and the auth realm when the agent starts (`agent start` or first command).

+* `--endpoint` (or `GPCORE_ENDPOINT` environment variable):
+  Set the API base URL, efault is the production API.
+* `--auth-realm` (or `GPCORE_AUTH_REALM` environment variable)
+ Set the auth realm, efault is set to the production realm (master).

+Remember, this will be set once the agent starts and will be used for all subsequent commands.
+If you want to change the environment, you need to stop the agent with `gpcore agent stop` and start it again with the new parameters.

 ## Usage

 The commandline tool is separated into subcommands.
 To get a list of all